Child Support in Australia: 2021 Expert Guide

 Learn more about child support in Australia with our extensive expert guide

-If your relationship has broken down, you may face family law issues including spousal maintenance and property division.
+If your relationship has broken down, you may face a number of family law issues including spousal maintenance and property division.
 But if you have children, there are other special considerations, all focused on their wellbeing and needs.

-One of the central family law principles is that the best interests of children are paramount.
+One of the central family law principles is that the best interests of the child are paramount.

-Child support plays a crucial role in meeting children’s needs, especially when there’s a significant difference in the parents’ income and earning potential.
+Child support plays a crucial role in ensuring the best interests of the child can be maintained, especially after separation.
+Child support aims to ensure there are financial means available to meet the child’s needs and expenses throughout their development.
+This is especially important when there’s a significant difference in the parents’ income and earning potential.

 This expert guide covers child support law in Australia and how it may apply to situations like yours.